-Students may add/drop NEOMED courses within each term's timelines, which can be found on the Academic Master Calendar.
+Students may add/drop NEOMED courses within each term's drop/add timelines, which can be found on the Academic Calendar.
 A student who drops a course within the add/drop period will have no record of the course on their transcript.
 Tuition refunds, if applicable, will be awarded in accordance with university policy as outlined in the University Tuition Refund Policy section of this publication.
 Students enrolled in cross-registered courses must adhere to the add/drop procedures of their home and host institution.

-Course Withdrawal After Add/Drop Period)
+Course Withdrawal (After Add/Drop Period)

 Students who withdraw from a course after the add/drop period may do so up until the last day of instruction or before the final exam, whichever is earlier.
-A student who chooses to withdraw from a course must contact their program coordinator for a course withdrawal form to complete and submit a signed copy to the Office of the Registrar for processing.
+A student who chooses to withdraw from a course must complete a course withdrawal form and submit it to the Office of the Registrar for processing.
 Students who officially withdraw from courses will receive a withdrawal notation (W grade) on their transcript.
 Non-attendance does not constitute an official withdrawal from a course.
 A grade of "F" may be assigned when a student fails to complete a course or withdraw.
 Tuition refunds, if applicable, will be awarded in accordance with university policy as outlined in the University Tuition Refund Policy section of this publication.